TECHNOLOGY & FACILITY

 Applications: Studying the effects of live performances or recorded performances, pedagogy, training, and more.

-An array of nine Mitsubishi low bezel screens are mounted at the front of the stage for presenting images or video to the audience.
+A Samsung IE015R IER Series LED display unit (6.9′ x 12′) with 1.5 mm Pixel Pitch is mounted.
 These screens do not produce any noise while operating, which allows for an ultra-quiet lab environment.
 The stimuli presented on the video wall can also be synchronized with response tablets.